 The National Federation has identified specific items that may or may not be adopted by each state association.
-These are found on page 69 of the NFHS Rules Book.
+These are found on page 71 of the NFHS Rules Book.
 The following State Adoptions are permitted to be made and either "adopted" or "not adopted" in the state of Ohio.
-Just as a matter of reference, the much-talked about "Shot Clock" is NOT offered as a "State Adoption".